-Ironically, the two biggest attackers of Rupert's research on dogs are both magicians.
-James Randi and Richard Wisemen certainly enjoy misdirection and sleight of hand, but their attempts to vanish inconvenient scientific evidence fall short.
+The two biggest attackers of Rupert's research on dogs are both magicians with no experience of research on animal behaviour.
+James Randi and Richard Wiseman are experts in misdirection, but their attempts to vanish scientific evidence fall short.

 A few non-magicians have also attacked the research on animal powers, most notably National Geographic Channel.
 Details about the main attacks are below.
 There's also a full review of this controversy in the appendix of Dogs That Know When Their Owners Are Coming Home, which you may download PDF